tmb1n/tmb1n/README.md

 - 🔭 I’m currently working on Software Testing.
 - 🌱 I’m currently learning Cyber Security (web-mobile pentesting)
+- 📒 I'm in my last year of studies Bachelor of Science in Computer Science and Engineering
 - 📫 How to reach me: FB
 - ⚡ Fun fact: INVISIBLE 🧭